 Don’t forget to include a little about yourself too.
 Contact info is immensely important but so is a small showcasing of credits you’ve been a part of.
 With any luck, you’ll be invited into the office and requested to give a detailed pitch on who you are and what your project is all about.

-Bringing a One Sheet that plots out the specifics of your idea can help articulate what you may struggle to say.
+Make sure to bring a One Sheet that plots out the specifics of your movie idea can help articulate what you may struggle to say.
 Include brief budgetary estimates (certainly not a full breakdown), and include the team assembled with brief bios and credits.
 This helps clarify all of the major questions the producer may have.

 As far as your own voice goes, practice before you pitch!
 Say the plot out loud to yourself and other trusted people who are willing to listen.
 Come up with answers to questions that may be asked such as potential talent, shooting schedules, locations, and most importantly, why you want to make it.

 Of course getting to this moment is no walk in the park.
 Paulsson suggests an eight hour work day to allow persistence.
-He says there will be “lots of road blocks so not putting all of your eggs in one basket will help.
-Have other ideas ready to pitch or work on multiple projects at the same time because they all tend to move forward at different paces.”
+He says there will be “lots of road blocks.
+Not putting all of your eggs in one basket will help.
+Have other ideas ready to pitch or work on multiple projects at the same time.
+They all tend to move forward at different paces.”

-While gigantic superhero sci-fi epics might be a dream for many, starting small and taking baby steps will help ensure a smoother start.
+We know, gigantic superhero sci-fi epics is a dream for many.
+However, starting with a small movie idea and taking baby steps will help ensure a smoother start.

 Querying through IMDB or networking and film events are great places to get your foot in the door.
-Have a low budget, manageable idea in mind and hone it until the originality and passion radiates off every page and collaborator.
+Have a low budget, manageable idea in mind.
+Hone it until the originality and passion radiates off every page.

-Having patience is certainly an attribute that will help when pitching around ideas to producers, but confidence in yourself and your idea will instill interest and confidence in others who hold the key to your filmmaking future.
+Having patience is certainly an attribute that will help when pitching around ideas to producers.
+Confidence in yourself and your idea will instill interest in those who hold the key to your filmmaking future.